-For Introduction to Anthropology 2020 we read Muckle and González chapter 11 (part 1 of 2), “Marriage, Family, and Gender” (253-266).
-The post below mainly discusses the marriage and family aspects of the chapter.
-The next class concentrates on the Kinship and Gender.
+For Intro-to-Anthropology 2020 we read the first part of Muckle and González chapter 11, “Marriage, Family, and Gender” in Through the Lens of Anthropology (note: link is to the 3rd edition, but page numbers and quotes for this class are to the 2nd edition).
+The post below mainly discussed the marriage and family aspects of the chapter.
+The next class concentrated on Kinship and Gender.

-This is a good time to watch the classic anthropological film Ongka’s Big Moka as a way of linking together parts of this section of the course:
+This was a good time to watch the classic anthropological film Ongka’s Big Moka as a way of linking together parts of this section of the course:

 - Fieldwork: What’s it like?

 - Food-Getting & Economics: What kind of society?
 What is the system of Moka?

 - Kinship (today’s class): How does kinship intersect with economics & politics?